Back translation best practices

 • Don’t show this vendor the original content to eliminate bias

-• Provide clear instructions: tell them it is a back translation, give the context, explain what is important to you.
-E.g., for a medical document, you want to spot possible accuracy, terminology, consistency, and completeness issues.
-For creative copy, ask them to pay attention to style, images, metaphors, and connotations.
+• E.g., for a medical document, you want to spot potential issues with accuracy, terminology, consistency, and completeness; for creative copy, ask them to pay attention to style, images, metaphors, and connotations.

-• Ask your back translator to be as precise as possible, but not to violate the original language’s grammatical rules for the sake of a 100% word-for-word rendering.
+• Ask your back translator to be as precise as possible, but not to violate the original language’s grammatical rules for the sake of a 100% word-for-word rendering

 How to use Lokalise for back translations